-Founded in 1868, Wayne State University is a nationally recognized metropolitan research institution offering more than 370 academic programs through 13 schools and colleges to nearly 29,000 students.
+Founded in 1868, Wayne State University is a nationally recognized metropolitan research institution offering more than 380 academic programs through 13 schools and colleges to more than 27,000 students.
 Wayne State’s main campus in Midtown Detroit comprises 100 buildings over 200 acres; its six extension centers offer higher education to students throughout Southeast Michigan.

 Wayne State is dedicated to preparing students to excel by combining the academic excellence of a major research university with the practical experience of an institution that by its history, location and diversity represents a microcosm of the world we live in.

 Wayne State’s mission is to create and advance knowledge, prepare a diverse student body to thrive, and positively impact local and global communities.

 Wayne State will be a pre-eminent, public, urban research university known for academic and research excellence, success across a diverse student body, and meaningful engagement in its urban community.

 While our vision and mission show where we want to go, our values guide us on the way.
 They cut across organizational boundaries, bind us culturally, and permeate our strategic and tactical initiatives.
 They are the defining traits of the Wayne State community.

 - Collaboration: When we work together, drawing upon various talents and perspectives, we achieve better results.

 - Integrity: We keep our word, live up to our commitments and are accountable to ourselves and each other.